 In 1949 Blatnik was relegated to the bench.
-After limited action, Blatnik was sent to the Toronto Maple Leafs of the International League, where he batted .294 with 15 homers and 80 runs batted in to warrant a late promotion back to Philadelphia.
-Overall, Blatnik hit just 1-for-8 in six games with the Phillies, but did appear on his first (and only) baseball card that year with the Bowman company.
+After limited action, Blatnik was sent to the Toronto Maple Leafs of the International League, where he batted .294 with 15 homers and 80 runs to warrant a late promotion back to Philadelphia.
+Blatnik hit 1-for-8 in six games with the Phillies but did appear on his first (and only) baseball card that year with the Bowman company.
 Unfortunately, his name was incorrectly spelled “B-L-A-T-N-I-C-K” on the card front.

 Blatnik saw few opportunities in the Phillies’ magical Whiz Kids year of 1950.
 Appearing in only four games in the first month of the season, he was hitting .250 on April 27 when he was traded to the St. Louis Cardinals.
-After hitting just .150 in seven games with St. Louis, on May 14 Blatnik played in his final big-league game before being sent to Houston of the Texas League.
-There, he turned in a .252 batting average with 9 home runs and 42 RBIs.
+After hitting just .150 in seven games with St. Louis, on May 14, Blatnik played in his final big-league game before being sent to Houston of the Texas League.
+He turned in a .252 batting average with nine home runs and 42 RBIs.
 Blatnik spent the next six seasons in the International League for various teams.

-He retired from professional baseball after the 1956 season at the age of 35 and settled in Lansing where he helped start Colt and Pony baseball leagues in the Ohio Valley.
+He retired from professional baseball after the 1956 season at age 35 and settled in Lansing, where he helped start Colt and Pony baseball leagues in the Ohio Valley.

-George "Chappie" Johnson Jr. (May 8, 1877 – August 17, 1949) was an African-American baseball catcher and field manager in the Negro leagues.
-He played for many of the best teams from 1895 to 1920 and he crossed racial boundaries as a teacher and coach.
+George "Chappie" Johnson Jr. (May 8, 1877 – August 17, 1949) was an African American baseball catcher and field manager in the Negro leagues.
+He played for many of the best teams from 1895 to 1920 and crossed racial boundaries as a teacher and coach.

 William Park Kennedy, born Oct.
-7, 1867 in Bellaire, was a starting pitcher in Major League Baseball.
-From 1892 through 1903, he played for the Brooklyn Grooms/Superbas (1892–1901), New York Giants (1902) and Pittsburgh Pirates (1903).
-A four-time, 20 game winner, Kennedy batted and threw right-handed.
-He was nicknamed "Roaring Bill" and "Brickyard".
-He was more commonly called "Roaring Bill" and earned the nickname due to his loud booming voice and his tendency to become temperamental on the field.
+7, 1867, in Bellaire, was a starting pitcher in Major League Baseball.
+From 1892 through 1903, he played for the Brooklyn Grooms/Superbas (1892–1901), New York Giants (1902), and Pittsburgh Pirates (1903).
+A four-time, 20-game winner, Kennedy batted and threw right-handed.
+He was nicknamed "Roaring Bill" and "Brickyard."
+He was more commonly called "Roaring Bill" and earned the nickname due to his loud booming voice and tendency to become temperamental on the field.

 Kennedy posted a 187–159 record with 799 strikeouts and a 3.96 ERA in 3030 innings pitched over a 12-year big-league career.
 Kennedy was a dominant pitcher in his first four seasons with Brooklyn, winning 25 games in 1893 and 24 in 1894.
 After averaging 17.5 victories over the next four seasons, he rebounded to win 22 in 1899 and 20 in 1900.
 However, while pitching in 1901, he was bothered by arm problems and finished 3–5 in eight starts.
 He signed with the New York Giants at the end of the season.

 In 1902, Kennedy made his first start with the Giants and pitched a shutout against his former team, 6–0, on four hits, his only win in a Giants uniform.
-Kennedy was then purchased by the Pittsburgh Pirates.
+The Pittsburgh Pirates then purchased Kennedy.

 Kennedy died from tuberculosis in his hometown at the age of 47.